syncfusion-content/flutter-docs/Flutter/calendar/date-navigations.md

 ![InitialSelectedDate Calendar](images/date-navigation/initial-selected-date.png)

 ## Programmatically change to adjacent dates
-By default, the date can be navigated to next and previous views using touch gesture, by swiping the control from right to left and left to right direction.
+By default, the date can be navigated to next and previous views using touch gesture, by swiping the control from right-to -eft and left-to-right direction.
 The view can be also changed programmatically using the [forward](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/CalendarController/forward.html) and [backward](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/CalendarController/backward.html) methods available in `CalendarController`.

 ### Forward
 You can use the `forward` method of `CalendarController` for viewing the next immediate visible dates in the `SfCalendar`.
 It will move to next month if the calendar view is month, similarly it will move to next week for week view and next day for day view.